coap-security/liboscore/doc/guides/light_integration.md

   This file needs to be available to libOSCORE for inclusion under this path and name the when it gets built.

 * `mycoaplibrary_oscore_msg.c`:
-  This file contains implementations of all functions described in @ref oscore_native_msg.
+  This file contains implementations of all functions described in @ref oscore_native_msg (unless otherwise noted there).

   The resulting symbols must be made available to libOSCORE at link time.